Prashasti08/Prashasti08/README.md

 ### People Science · Behavioral & Learning Science

-Welcome to my GitHub portfolio — where I share research and applied projects focused on people, learning, analytics, and AI.
+Welcome to my GitHub portfolio — where I share research and applied projects focused on people, behavioral and learning science and analytics and AI

 **About**
 People Scientist | Behavioral & Learning Scientist